-User's guide ii#

-Table of contents iii#

-List of figures iii#

-List of tables iii#
+User's guide Table of contents List of figures List of tables i

-List of acronyms iv#
+List of acronymsii

-Glossary v#
+Glossaryi

-1# Why do we need a health coordination framework?
-1#
+1 Why do we need a health coordination framework?

-1.1# Rights and entitlements to health 1#

-1.2# Challenges of the health response to the recent influx of migr ants2#
+1.1 Challenges of the health response to the recent influx of migrants

-1.3# Setting the scene for a coordinated health response

-1.4# The aim of this health coordination framework 4#
+1.2 The aim of this health coordination framework

-2# Health coordination mechanism 5#
+2 Health coordination mechanism

-2.1# Who should be part of the health coordination mechanism?
-5#
+2.1 Who should be part of the health coordination mechanism?

-2.2# Type of health coordination mechanism
+2.2 Type of health coordination mechanism

-2.3# Activation of the health coordination mechanism
+2.3 Activation of the health coordination mechanism

-3# Health coordination team
+3 Health coordination team

-3.1# Composition of the health coordination team
+3.1 Composition of the health coordination team

-3.2# Tasks of the health coordination team
+3.2 Tasks of the health coordination team

-1)# Mapping of the stakeholders
+1) Mapping of the stakeholders 1

-2)# Health system assessment
+2) Health system assessment 3

-3)# Strategic orientation and action planning
+3) Strategic orientation and action planning )

-4)# Coordination of the health response
+4) Coordination of the health response )

-5)# Monitoring and evaluation
+5) Monitoring and evaluation L

-6)# Information sharing, communication & advocacy
+6) Information sharing, communication & advocacy14

-4# Concluding remarks
+4 Concluding remarks

 List of figures

+List of figures

-Figure 1: Coordination of the health response 6#
+Figure 1: Coordination of the health response )

+Figure 2: Actors to be involved in the health coordination mechanism

+Figure 3: Tasks of the health coordination team ,

 List of tables

 Table 1: Enablers for a successful health coordination team